RannieryDias/MonthYearFolderOrganizer/README.md

 Month Year Folder Organizer is a simple desktop tool that automatically organizes all files from a selected folder and its subfolders into a new structured directory.

-The software scans all files and moves them into subfolders organized by their creation date, following the format:
+The software scans all files and copy them into subfolders organized by their creation date, following the format:

 ```
 YYYY/MM